ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 {
    "id": "mosip.pre-registration.booking.book",
    "version" : "1.0",
-   "responseTime": "2019-01-16T17:31:04.021Z",
+   "responsetime": "2019-01-16T17:31:04.021Z",
    "response": null,
    "errors":[
          {
             "errorCode": "PRG_BOOK_RCI_002",
             "message": "Slot availability not found for selected time" }
     ]
 }
 ```
 ### PUT /appointment/:preRegistrationId
-This request used to reterive the appointement details for the specified pre-registration id,
+This request used to retrieve the appointment details for the specified pre-registration id,
-if exist update the availability for the solt and delete the record from the table and update the dempgraphic record status "Pending_Appointment".
+if exist update the availability for the slot and delete the record from the table and update the demographic record status "Pending_Appointment".

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/appointment/:preRegistrationId</div>